williamhoos/testrepo/docs/source/oss_community.rst

 Membership (DRAFT)
 ******************

-**The following sections are for internal discussion purposes only.**
+.. note:: **The following sections are for internal discussion purposes only.**

 Joining the PEER OSS community
 ==============================